cgarciae/treex/README.md

 _A simple pure PyTree Module system for JAX_

-* **Simple and Intuitive**: Modules are simple Python objects that respect Object Oriented semantics and should make PyTorch users feel at home, no need for separate dictionary structures or complex `apply` methods.
+* **Intuitive and straightforward**: Modules are simple Python objects that respect Object-Oriented semantics and should make PyTorch users feel at home, with no need for separate dictionary structures or complex `apply` methods.
-* **PyTree-based**: Modules are registered as JAX PyTrees so they can be used with any JAX function, no need for special versions of `jit`, `grad`, `vmap`, etc.
+* **PyTree-based**:  Modules are registered as JAX PyTrees, enabling their use with any JAX function.
+No need for particular versions of `jit`, `grad`, `vmap`, etc.
 * **Expressive**: By using type annotations you can tell Treex what the different parts of your module do, this leads to a very powerful state management solution.
-* **Doesn't reinvent the wheel**: Writting high-quality, battle-tested code for common layers is hard, so currently Modules in `treex.nn` are wrappers over their **Flax** counterparts, they keep the same signatures so Flax users feel at home but still grant them the simple Pytorch-like behavior Treex brings.
+* **Does not reinvent the wheel**: Writing high-quality, battle-tested code for common layers is complex.
+Currently, Modules in `treex.nn` are wrappers over their **Flax** counterparts.
+They keep the identical signatures, enabling Flax users to feel at home but still grant them the simple Pytorch-like behavior Treex brings.

 ## Why Treex?
 Despite all JAX benefits, current Module systems are not intuitive to new users and add additional complexity not present in frameworks like PyTorch or Keras.
-Treex takes insparation from S4TF and delivers an intuitive experience using JAX PyTree infrastructure.
+Treex takes inspiration from S4TF and delivers an intuitive experience using JAX PyTree infrastructure.

 <details>
 <summary>Current Alternative's Drawbacks and Solutions</summary>

 Currently we have many alternatives like Flax, Haiku, Objax, that have one or more of the following drawbacks:

-* Module structure and parameter structure are separate, parameters have to be manipulated around by the user which is not intuitive.
+* Module structure and parameter structure are separate, and parameters have to be manipulated around by the end-user, which is not intuitive.
 In Treex, parameters are stored in the modules themselves and can be accessed directly.
-* Monadic architecture's add complexity, both Flax and Haiku use an `apply` method to call modules which sets a context with parameters, rng, etc, which add an additional overhead to the API and creates an asymmetry to how Modules are used inside and outside a context.
-In Treex you can just call the modules directly.
+* Monadic architecture adds complexity.
+Flax and Haiku use an `apply` method to call modules that set a context with parameters, rng, and different metadata, which adds additional overhead to the API and creates an asymmetry in how Modules are being used inside and outside a context.
+In Treex, modules can be called directly.
-* Parameter surgery is very difficult to implement, if you want to transfer a pretrained module or submodule as part of a new module, you have to know precisely how to extract their parameters and how to insert them into the new parameter structure / dictionaries such that it is in agreement with the new module structure.
-In Treex, just as in PyTorch / Keras you just pass the (sub)module to the new module and parameters go with them.
+* Among different frameworks, parameter surgery requires special consideration and is challenging to implement.
+Consider a standard workflow such as transfer learning, transferring parameters and state from a  pre-trained module or submodule as part of a new module; in different frameworks, we have to know precisely how to extract their parameters and how to insert them into the new parameter structure/dictionaries such that it is in agreement with the new module structure.
+In Treex, just as in PyTorch / Keras, we enable to pass the (sub)module to the new module, and parameters are automatically added to the new structure.
-* Deviate from JAX semantics and require special versions of `jit`, `grad`, `vmap`, etc, which makes it harder to integrate with other JAX libraries.
+* Multiple frameworks deviate from JAX semantics and require particular versions of `jit`, `grad`, `vmap`, etc., which makes it harder to integrate with other JAX libraries.
 Treex's Modules are plain old JAX PyTrees and are compatible with any JAX library that supports them.
-* Other PyTree-based approaches like Parallax and Equinox don't have a full state management solution to handle complex state as you see in Flax.
-Treex has the Filter and Update API that is very expressive and can effectively handle systems with complex state.
+* Other PyTree-based approaches like Parallax and Equinox do not have a total state management solution to handle complex states as encountered in Flax.
+Treex has the Filter and Update API, which is very expressive and can effectively handle systems with a complex state.

 </details>